-Centers for Medicare & Medicaid Services, Department of Health and Human Services.
+Centers for Medicare & Medicaid Services (CMS), DHHS.

 Amendment to interim final regulation.

-This document contains an amendment to the interim final regulation that implements the Mental Health Parity Act (MHPA) to conform the sunset date of the regulation to the sunset date of the statute under legislation passed by the 107th Congress.
+This document amends the interim final regulation that implements the Mental Health Parity Act of 1996 (MHPA) to conform the sunset date of the regulation to the sunset date of the statute under legislation passed on December 9, 2006.

-Applicability dates: Under the amendment, the requirements of the MHPA interim final regulation apply to group health plans and health insurance issuers offering health insurance coverage in connection with a group health plan during the period commencing July 28, 2003 through December 30, 2003.
-Under the extended sunset date, MHPA requirements do not apply to benefits for services furnished on or after December 31, 2003.Start Further Info
+Applicability dates: Under the amendment, the requirements of the MHPA interim final regulation apply to group health plans and health insurance coverage offered in connection with a group health plan during the period commencing August 27, 2007 through December 31, 2007.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Adam Shaw, Centers for Medicare & Medicaid Services (CMS), Department of Health and Human Services, at 1-877-267-2323, ext.
 61091.End Further Info End Preamble Start Supplemental Information

 The Mental Health Parity Act of 1996 (MHPA) was enacted on September 26, 1996 (Pub.
 L. 104-204).
 MHPA amended the Public Health Service Act (PHS Act) and the Employee Retirement Income Security Act of 1974 (ERISA) to provide for parity in the application of annual and lifetime dollar limits on mental health benefits and the application of dollar limits on medical/surgical benefits.
 Provisions implementing MHPA were later added to the Internal Revenue Code of 1986 (Code) under the Taxpayer Relief Act of 1997 (Pub.
 L. 105-34).